 "They should be nearing the river by now," his familiar noted through their private telepathy.

 "Sir!" a signal lieutenant within the command cabin pulled Pascal's attention back to his own body.
-"Duchess Jeanette reports sighting of enemy bridging equipment."
+"Duchess Jeanette reports sighting of enemy bridging equipment.
+She requests reserves to be dispatched to her front."

 Pascal checked the map.
 The Duchess' troops were near the extreme right flank.
 It was more likely that a thinner smokescreen had given her an early glimpse, and not that the Cataliyan main thrust would be there.